-The outside micrometer has U shaped or C shaped frame.
+The outside micrometer has a U shaped or C shaped frame.
 It holds all the micrometer parts together.
 The gap of the frame permits the maximum diameter or length of the job to be measured.
-The frame is generally made of steel, cast iron, malleable cast iron or light alloy.
-It is desirable that the frame of the micrometer be provided with conveniently placed finger grips of heat insulting materials.
+The frame is generally made of steel, cast iron, malleable cast iron, or light alloy.
+It is desirable that the frame of the micrometer be provided with conveniently placed finger grips of heat-insulating materials.

 2.Anvil and spindle

-The micrometer has a fixed anvil protruding 3mm from the left hand side frame.
-The diameter of the anvil is the same as the diameter of spindle.
+The micrometer has a fixed anvil protruding 3mm from the left-hand side frame.
+The diameter of the anvil is the same as the diameter of the spindle.
 Another movable anvil is provided on the front of the spindle.
 The anvils are accuracy ground and lapped with its measuring faces flat and parallel to the spindle.
 These are also available with WC faces.
 The spindle is the movable measuring face with the anvil on the front side.
 The spindle engages with the nut.
-It should run freely and smoothly through out the length of its travel.
+It should run freely and smoothly throughout the length of its travel.
 There should be no backlash between the spindle screw and nut.
-There should be full engagement of nut& screw when the micrometer is at its full reading.
+There should be a full engagement of nut& screw when the micrometer is at its full reading.

 4.Sleeve or Barrel:

-The sleeve is accurately divided and clearly marked in 0.5mm division along its length which serves as a main scale.
-It is chrome plated and adjustable for zero
+The sleeve is accurately divided and clearly marked in 0.5mm division along its length which serves as the main scale.
+It is chrome plated and adjustable for zero settings.

 The thimble can be moved over the barrel, it has 50 equal divisions around its circumference.

-The ratchet is provided at the end of the thimble.
-It is used to assure accurate measurement and to prevent too much pressure being applied to the micrometer.
+- The ratchet is provided at the end of the thimble.
+It is used to assure accurate measurement and to prevent too much pressure from being applied to the micrometer.

 Procedure to take micrometer reading